jewettaij/visfd/doc/doc_filter_mrc.md

 if you use the default exponent of 2.
 *Changing the exponent will slow down the filter considerably.*

-The width of the filter-window is chosen automatically according the s, s_x, s_y, s_z parameters selected by the user.
+The filter is truncated far away from the central peak at a point which is chosen automatically according the σ, σ_x, σ_y, σ_z parameters selected by the user.
 However this can be customized using the "-cutoff" and "-window-ratio" arguments if necessary (see below).

 ### -dog